Get to Know our Hypnotherapy Training Instructors

-Sheldon Bilsker, RCC, HT is a practising Counselling Hypnotherapist and Registered Clinical Counselor with 36 years experience in private practice.
+Sheldon Bilsker, RCC, HT is a practising Counselling Hypnotherapist and Registered Clinical Counselor with 38 years of experience in private practice.
 He is President and Founder of the International Association of Counselling Hypnotherapists (IACH, est. 2004) and past President of The Canadian Hypnotherapy Association.

 As both instructor and caring mentor, Sheldon has been instrumental in the present success of many hypnotherapists, counsellors and workshop facilitators.
-In 1992, he was called by the BC Human Rights Commission to testify as an expert witness on hypnosis.
+In 1989, he was called by the BC Human Rights Tribunal to testify as an expert witness on hypnosis.
 His testimony set a legal precedent in British Columbia defining hypnosis.

 Sheldon is also known as a keen advocate of complementary health care in British Columbia.
 This is reflected in his training as he explains and incorporates a wide variety of alternative concepts, giving his students a broad base of understanding on which to build a career.
 To contact Sheldon call 604-808-3703.

 For the past 14 years, she has had the honour of accompanying clients in her private practice, in the exploration of self through counselling, hypnotherapy, The Way of the Heart™ Field Integrations and a variety of creative therapies.
 In 2016 Diane created an Ethics Course for Counsellors which is being taught as an online program through Orca Institute.
-This course will offer Counsellors and Counselling Hypnotherapist’s an opportunity to study ethics and explore ethical dilemmas they may encounter in their work with clients.
+This course is now part of our New Advanced Counselling Skills program.

 As a teacher, she brings a deep respect for Ericksonian Hypnotherapy, for each student's individual learning style and a passionate desire to help the students realize their unlimited potential as a learner and a Counselling Hypnotherapist.
 She feels that learning is best done experientially in a safe environment where they each have an opportunity to experiment, play, make corrections and experience.